The Ultimate Guide to Sardines in Lisbon

 Sardines are of utmost importance in all of Portugal, and there’s a world for you to discover.
 Photo credit: Luke Schlotthauer

-Saintly sardines
+Saintly Sardines

 So what’s the big deal about sardines in Lisbon?

 It all started with Santo António (Saint Anthony), Lisbon’s patron saint.
 As the story goes, during one of his expeditions to Italy, he was having trouble converting the local people, so (naturally) he turned to the fish.
-Legend has it that the fish listened to his sermon and he took it as a sign of God.
+Legend has it that the fish listened to his sermon and he took it as a sign from God.
 This miracle also convinced the locals to hear him out, and his mission was successful.

 This story might explain why we associate Santo António with fish, but why sardines in particular?
 There are various explanations, but the simplest one is that this fish, which is native to the country’s coastline, has long been a symbol of Portuguese culture and pride.